Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: Simulation Results

 \subsubsection{Performance When STAs are Mobile}

-We then show the NGM's performance when STAs are mobile.
+We then show the IGL's performance when STAs are mobile.
 Specifically, STAs move in a random direction within the simulated area, with speeds varying from $0$ to $5$ meters per second, approximately the typical walking speeds of mobile robots.
 Note that when STAs reach the boundary of the simulated area, they move in another random direction toward the inside of the area.
-We compare the following schemes: 1) the NGM using the DHF's bucketing mode and combining previous rounds' edges (the maximum rounds to combine is $I = 20$) into the processed pairs (with legend ``NGM-B''); 2) the NGM using the DHF's bucketing mode without combining previous edges in the NGM processed pairs (with legend ``No-Comb''); and 3) the NGM processing all edge pairs among STAs (with legend ``NGM-A'').
+We compare the following schemes: 1) the IGL using the DHF's bucketing mode and combining previous rounds' edges (the maximum rounds to combine is $I = 20$) into the processed pairs (with legend ``IGL-B''); 2) the IGL NN using the DHF's bucketing mode without combining previous edges in the processed pairs (with legend ``No-Comb''); and 3) the IGL NN processing all edge pairs among STAs (with legend ``IGL-A'').
 Fig. \ref{fig:plot_mobile_bler_nc} measures the average number of slots and the average packet loss rates in the above schemes.
-The results show that the average number of slots is similar across all schemes (around $30$ slots), while the NGM-B and NGM-A schemes achieve lower packet loss rates.
-This is because the NGM-B and NGM-A schemes process more contending or hidden STA pairs than the No-Comb scheme.
-On the other hand, the NGM-B scheme has $30\%$ fewer packet losses than the NGM-A scheme when STAs have high mobility.
-This is because the DHF's bucketing mode selectively processes contending or interfering STA pairs, making the NGM process with the DHF's bucketing mode faster when modeling the graph.
+The results show that the average number of slots is similar across all schemes (around $30$ slots), while the IGL-B and IGL-A schemes achieve lower packet loss rates.
+This is because the IGL-B and IGL-A schemes process more contending or hidden STA pairs than the No-Comb scheme.
+On the other hand, the IGL-B scheme has $30\%$ fewer packet losses than the IGL-A scheme when STAs have high mobility.
+This is because the DHF's bucketing mode selectively processes contending or interfering STA pairs, making the IGL process with the DHF's bucketing mode faster when constructing the graph.
 Consequently, it responds more timely to the varying locations of STAs.
-The detailed computing time of the NGM process is measured next.
+The detailed computing time of the IGL process is measured next.
+We also compare the performance of the IGL with human intuition-based graph models, CHG and IFG, when STAs are mobile in Fig. \ref{fig:plot_mobile_bler_nc}.
+The results show that the IGL-B scheme achieves $25\%$ fewer slots than CHG and IFG, while CHG and IFG achieve lower packet loss rates.
+This is because the human intuition-based graph models separate all contending or interfering STA pairs, while the IGL allows slot sharing among less contending or interfering STA pairs.